kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-02-subs-with-multiple-filters.md

 ## Prerequisites

-1. Follow the [prerequisites steps](../../02-get-started/04-trigger-workload-with-event.md#prerequisites) mentioned in the getting-started guide.
+1. Follow the [prerequisites steps](../../02-get-started/04-trigger-workload-with-event.md#prerequisites) in the Getting Started guide.
-2. Create a Function by following the [instructions](../../02-get-started/04-trigger-workload-with-event.md#create-a-function) given in the getting-started guide.
+2. Create a Function by following the [instructions](../../02-get-started/04-trigger-workload-with-event.md#create-a-function) in the Getting Started guide.

 ## Create a Subscription with Multiple Filters